jalcine/website/src/_posts/2014-02-10-a-thousand-stars.markdown

 remote server.
 Making your shell more faster is like improving your reflexes;
 and doing the same for applications you use everyday is just working on top of that.
 I recommend taking a look at your `~/.profile`, `~/.vimrc` and the likes.
-Check out how your everyday tools work to see placements for improvemnts and optimizations and look to use this to make you a better shell user.
+Check out how your everyday tools work to see placements for improvements and optimizations and look to use this to make you a better shell user.

 [famous comment]: https://github.com/twbs/bootstrap/issues/3057